reconciliation-api/testbench/README.md

 ## Available Scripts

+Before running these scripts, set up your project by running `npm install`.

-In the project directory, you can run:
+In the project directory, you can then run:

 ### `npm start`